 ANSWER: Unfortunately, the New Testament cannot give us a direct meaning of the abbreviation INRI.
 This is because these letters represent Latin, not Greek, words.
-The book of Matthew gives us an idea of what was placed over Jesus' head when they hung him on the cross.
+The book of Matthew, however, does gives us an idea of what was placed over Jesus' head when they hung him on the cross.
 Pontius Pilate, the Roman authority in Judea, commanded that the following accusation against Christ be written above his head, "This is Jesus, the King of the Jews" (Matthew 27:37, HBFV throughout).

 The letter "I" represents Jesus' name spelled Iesus.
 Strangely, even though Latin has a letter "J" in their alphabet, it was decided to spell Christ's name beginning with an "I." This is probably because Greek and Hebrew do not have a letter "J" in their alphabets.
 The letter "N" stands for Nazarenvs, which in English is Nazareth or Nazarene.
 The letter "R" stands for Rex, which translated is "king."
 The last letter 'I' is an abbreviation for the word Ivdaeorum, which translated is "Jews" (again, using "I" in place of using of "J").
 In English, the literal meaning or definition of INRI is "Jesus Nazareth King Jews."